Vertical-lift bridge

 A vertical-lift bridge or just lift bridge is a type of movable bridge in which a span rises vertically while remaining parallel with the deck.

 The vertical lift offers several benefits over other movable bridges such as the bascule and swing-span bridges.
 Generally speaking, they cost less to build for longer moveable spans.
 The counterweights in a vertical lift are only required to be equal to the weight of the deck, whereas bascule bridge counterweights must weigh several times as much as the span being lifted.
 As a result, heavier materials can be used in the deck, and so this type of bridge is especially suited for heavy railroad use.
 The biggest disadvantage to the vertical-lift bridge (in comparison with many other designs) is the height restriction for vessels passing under it, due to the deck remaining suspended above the passageway.

 Vertical-lift bridges gained popularity in the late 19th century as steam-powered vessels began to replace the tall ships that necessitated the height clearances afforded by bascule or swing-span bridges.
 They were especially popular in the Great Lakes region, where the frequency of both rail and maritime traffic made them a cost-effective choice.

 Most vertical-lift bridges use towers, each equipped with counterweights.
 The oldest operating example is the Hawthorne Bridge over the Willamette River in Portland, Oregon, built in 1910.
+The Steel Bridge, also in Portland, is the only double-deck vertical-lift bridge where both decks can be lifted independently.

 Another design uses balance beams to lift the deck, with pivoting bascules located on the top of the lift towers.